ctbarna/npmap.js/API.md

 - (Optional) `attribution` (String): An attribution string for the layer.
 HTML is allowed.
 - (Optional) `description` (String): Descriptive text for the layer.
 Used in legends, modules, and controls.
 - (Optional) `dynamicAttribution` (String): The URL of a [dynamic attribution](http://blogs.esri.com/esri/arcgis/2012/08/15/dynamic-attribution-is-here/) endpoint for the service.
-- (Optional) `layers` (String): A comma-delimited string of the ArcGIS Server layers to bring into the NPMap.js layer.
+- (Optional) `layers` (String): A comma-delimited string of the ArcGIS Server integer layer identifiers to bring into the NPMap.js layer.
 - (Optional) `name` (String): A name for the layer.
 Used in legends, modules, and controls.
 - (Optional) `opacity` (Float): An opacity value for the layer.
 Defaults to `1.0`.